 Cool temperatures, sunny days, and crisp, colorful leaves?
 It’s time to make a break from Tri-state existence to VACATIONLAND: aka Maine!

-In this post, I’ll share my guide for what to do in Maine: what to do, where to hike, what to eat, and some tips from along the way!
+In this post, I’ll share my guide for what to do in Maine: what to see, what to eat, and some tips along the way!

 The Best Vacation Destination?

 I’m convinced that Maine may just be one of the best vacation destinations possibly EVER.
 There’s forest, coastline and beaches, bustling cities, and quiet towns, all a couple hours’ drive away from each other.